TUMT2022/LDIMBenchmark/docs/design/base-datasets.md

 - Benchmark Dataset (File Level Base): (Specified as path to `.ldim_benchmark_cache/xxx` or copied to used place)

 Wie cached man die Benchmark Daten über Threads hinweg?
 (Global Dictionary?)

+The inp file pattern duration must be the length of the dataset timespan or dividable by the simulation timespan.
+Otherwise the simulation might be off.